 Commercial Property Damage Coverage

-Business owners must consider many factors before opening their doors, one of which is obtaining commercial property damage insurance.
-This specific type of insurance covers damage to the premises itself, as well as items located within the property, including equipment, furniture, product inventory, supplies, and fixtures, among other items.
-This coverage can also cover the costs associated with the repair or replacement of stolen, damaged, or destroyed property.
+Commercial property damage insurance works to provide a safety net for owners when an unexpected event causes damage to the premises itself, as well as items located within the property, including equipment, furniture, product inventory, supplies, and fixtures, among other items.
+This specific insurance can also cover the costs associated with the repair or replacement of stolen, damaged, or destroyed property.

-For business owners that lease their space to run their operations, they will need to review their lease obligations in terms of the insurance.
-This is because in some cases, tenants will be solely responsible for insuring the building or will be required to continue to pay rent even if the space is inoperable.
-Reviewing the lease agreement and your associated insurance obligations with legal counsel can help to confirm that the selected commercial coverage is sufficient.
+Business owners that lease their space to run their operations will need to review their lease obligations in terms of insurance.
+This is because, in some cases, tenants will be solely responsible for insuring the building or will be required to continue to pay rent even if the space is inoperable.
+Reviewing the lease agreement and the associated insurance obligations with legal counsel can help to confirm that the selected commercial coverage is sufficient.

-Typically, there are three different types of commercial property damage policies.
-Each offers protections to varying causes of damage or loss, including:
+There are three different types of commercial property damage policies.
+Each offers protections against varying causes of damage or loss, including:

-When it comes to commercial property damage coverage, most policies provide replacement cost coverage, actual cash value coverage, or a combination of both.
+Most commercial property policies can provide replacement cost coverage, actual cash value coverage, or a combination of both.
+These include:

 Replacement cost coverage: Replacement cost coverage will pay to repair or replace the damaged property at its current cost.
 This means the policy will pay enough to rebuild the building if necessary and replace the property with new items, even if the cost is more than what was originally paid.